codeplea/genann/README.md

 resource for an introduction to artificial neural networks.

-If you're looking for a heavier, more opinionated neural network library in C, I highly recommend the [FANN library](http://leenissen.dk/fann/wp/).
+If you're looking for a heavier, more opinionated neural network library in C, I recommend the [FANN library](http://leenissen.dk/fann/wp/).
 Another good library is Peter van Rossum's [Lightweight Neural Network](http://lwneuralnet.sourceforge.net/), which despite its name, is heavier and has more features than Genann.